 Mr. Meseck began as a law clerk with White and Steele in 2000 and became associated with the firm in 2001 following graduation and his admission to the bars of Colorado and Wyoming.
 He was made a Shareholder of the firm in 2011.
 In his off time, he enjoys experiencing Colorado’s rich culture and history as well as enjoying all the natural resources the Colorado landscape offers.

 Dave J. Nowak was born in Passaic, New Jersey, and grew up in Wheaton, Illinois.
-He and his wife, Linda, and their children, Doug, Scott and Katlyn, live in Broomfield, Colorado.
+He and his wife, Linda, live in Broomfield Colorado and have three children, Doug, Scott and Katlyn.

-Dave has tried cases in the Colorado and Wyoming Federal Courts and the Colorado State Courts.
-He has arbitrated a variety of cases and has served as an arbitrator.
+Dave has tried cases in the Colorado and Wyoming Federal Courts, the Colorado State Courts, and has arbitrated a variety of cases.